John-Alex07/FastAPI_Blog_Project/README.md

 - **Asynchronous MongoDB Driver**: Motor provides an async API for interacting with MongoDB databases, optimized for asyncio-based frameworks like FastAPI.
 - **Efficient I/O Operations**: Optimizes database interactions using asynchronous I/O operations, allowing the application to continue executing tasks while awaiting database responses.
 - **Integration with FastAPI**: Seamlessly integrates with FastAPI to build responsive and scalable web services that efficiently manage MongoDB interactions.

+## User Authentication and Authorization

+- **JWT (JSON Web Tokens)**: Implements user authentication using JWT, allowing users to securely authenticate and receive access tokens for subsequent requests.
+- **Authorization Middleware**: Utilizes OAuth2 bearer token authentication scheme to protect routes and authorize access to specific endpoints based on the validity of the access token.
+- **Secure Access Control**: Ensures that only authenticated users with valid access tokens can access protected resources, enhancing security and preventing unauthorized access.

 ## Technology Stack